Hanamaruki-ai/SoV-4.5a-TPS-Based-Operational-Design-for-AI-Systems/README.md

 ## 4. Role of EVOLOOP (Economic Loop)

-EVOLOOP introduces a dimension that models typically ignore:
+ECOLOOP introduces a dimension that models typically ignore:

 Time cost